hrishim/UnofficialKey_SanskritPrimer_MadhavDeshpande/src/notes/kridantas.md

 # Kridantas

-These notes are from the Vyoma Pathasala [Kridanta](https://www.youtube.com/playlist?list=PLmozlYyYE-ERJj2FfX6WfH5t8i3d2fh1Z) lectures by Dr. Sowmya Krishnapur.
+These notes are from the Vyoma Pathasala [Kridanta](https://www.youtube.com/playlist?list=PLmozlYyYE-ERJj2FfX6WfH5t8i3d2fh1Z) lessons by Dr. Sowmya Krishnapur.

+## Lesson 1

-## Context
+### Context

 From the [first lesson](https://youtu.be/Vr-5sJXTS_4).